 In the event that the alternate player must replace one of the main players, that player will play on the board that the main player would have played on.

 Schedule of Rounds

 All games will be played at the default time of 3pm Eastern Time on the scheduled day of the round.
-Please note that default times have been moved to Saturdays, and are scheduled to avoid 3-day weekends, holidays, or other major Go events we know about at this time.
+Please note that default times have been moved back to Sundays, and are scheduled to avoid 3day weekends, holidays, or other major Go events we know about at this time.

 The non-playing team captains for each team will coordinate availability and scheduling for his/her team and be the point of contact between his or her team and the TD.
 As such, the team captain is responsible for receiving and, if necessary, forwarding emails any pertinent information to his or her players.
 The TD shall not be responsible for contacting individual players, and any issues or questions that players wish to raise with the TD should be raised by their team captain.